Mohammad-agha-hub/Documentation-Luxe/productmanagement.md

 !!!
 You should write the product price again while creating variant combination.
 !!!
+!!!
+If you are making a variant combination for the same color but different size, then use the same color code or else another color will get added.
+!!!
 >"Click **Save Product** button to save the variant combination for the product and you can also delete the product itself by clicking on **Delete Product**" button.

 !!!